Definition

 In Simple Terms

-Block propagation is the process of relaying a newly mined block across Bitcoin’s peer-to-peer network so that every node receives, validates, and adds it to…
+Block propagation is the process of relaying a newly mined block across Bitcoin’s peer-to-peer network so that every node receives it, validates it, and adds…